-- 8.2.1 Assessment of the data from the site has established that the palaeoenvironmental record has considerable potential to illustrate the contemporary vegetational landscape within the vicinity of the monument, as well as providing information about the wider landscape. - 8.2.2 This assessment has established that, by means of a focused programme of analysis, the stratigraphic and palaeoenvironmental record can illustrate the development of the monument and its environmental context, placing them within a securely dated stratigraphic framework.
-As a result, the specific objectives which the data can address have been narrowed and made more specific: - 1 to examine the stratigraphic succession demonstrated in the cliff section and in the evaluation trenches in order to provide a secure relative chronological framework for the development of the monument and an understanding of its contemporary environment; - 2 to extend the recording of the cliff section up to the position of the second hearth; - 3 to provide, by radiocarbon assay, a securely dated absolute chronological framework; - 4 to characterise the environment and the monument by analysis of the plant macrofossils; - 5 to provide the vegetational context and examine the changes taking place before, during and after the time when the monument was in use by analysis of the palynological record; - 6 to provide a vegetational context and examine changes taking place before, during and after the time when the monument was in use by analysis of the insect and arthropod record; - 7 to bring the analysis and synthesis of data from the site to publication within an appropriate journal.
+- 8.2.1 Assessment of the data from the site has established that the palaeoenvironmental record has considerable potential to illustrate the contemporary vegetational landscape in the vicinity of the monument, as well as providing information about the wider landscape. - 8.2.2 This assessment has established that, by means of a focused programme of analysis, the stratigraphic and palaeoenvironmental record can illustrate the development of the monument and its environmental context, placing them within a securely dated stratigraphic framework.
+As a result, the specific objectives which the data can address have been narrowed and made more specific: - 1 to examine the stratigraphic succession demonstrated in the cliff section and in the evaluation trenches in order to provide a secure relative chronological framework for the development of the monument and an understanding of its contemporary environment; - 2 to incorporate the results of the radiocarbon assay with the archaeological stratigraphy so as to date the site and its context securely; - 3 to characterise the environment and the monument by analysis of the plant macrofossils; - 4 to provide the vegetational context and examine the changes taking place before, during, and after the time when the monument was in use by analysis of the palynological record; - 5 to provide a vegetational context and examine changes taking place before, during, and after the time when the monument was in use by analysis of the insect and arthropod record; - 6 to bring the analysis and synthesis of data from the site to publication within an appropriate journal.